con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > phyogs bcu nam mkha'i mthar thug pa/ /
 > chos kyi rgyal mtshan legs par 'dzugs/ /

-The crowning jewel of all three worlds, lovely,
+The lovely crowning jewel of all three worlds,
-A bright star cluster, ever glorious,
+A cluster of the stars, most glorious,
 The end of space in all its ten directions,
-Hoisting on high the Dharma's victory flag, (104)
+The hoisting high of Dharma's victory flag, (104)

+* 104d: VV provides the overall sense as follows: 'He is a great one whose rising/elevation (*ucchraya*) is great in the form of the Dharma victory flag in the ends of space in all directions.'
+This is perhaps a rather natural understanding of the Sanskrit.
+Both Tib. translation render *ucchraya* with a transitive verbal form—'planting' in the ancient translation and 'hoisting' in the bKa' 'gyur translation.
+This causative sense of *ut-√śri* is probably not normally possible with *uccharaya* - rather, we would expect *ucchrayana*.
+In it unclear if these Tibetan translation intend the meaning to be that he hoists/plants the flag, or that he is the hoisting/planting of the flag - or perhaps there's no great difference.

 > jagacchatraikavipulo maitrīkaruṇāmaṇḍalaḥ |